Serving Atlantic Highlands and the Surrounding Areas

 Nowadays, homes are sealed tight for energy efficiency.
 On one wing (or hand if that’s your thing), this prevents air from leaking in and out of your home.
 But on the other, it steers your space toward poor air recirculation.

 So why should this issue be on your radar?
-Because the tighter your home is sealed, the more caged off it is from taking in fresh air.
-This traps dust, allergens and other dangerous contaminants inside, giving them free rein to peck away at your indoor air quality.
+The tighter your home is sealed, the more caged off it is from taking in fresh air.
+This traps dust, allergens, and other dangerous contaminants inside, giving them free rein to peck away at your indoor air quality.
 With the average person spending 90 percent of his or her time indoors, you’re constantly breathing dirty, contaminant-filled, stale air.
 It’s no wonder your desire for fresh air is at new heights.

-At Swanton, our Heat Recovery Ventilator systems and Energy Recovery Ventilator systems use fans to send stale, contaminated air outside while replacing the dirty air with fresh air.
+At Swanton, our Heat Recovery Ventilator systems and Energy Recovery Ventilator systems use fans and a duct system to send stale, contaminated air outside while replacing the dirty air with fresh, outdoor air.
 This process feathers your nest by:

 • Enhancing your indoor air quality